lcy-seso/Carrot/benchmarks/rnnlm/README.md

 Without digging into more implementation details, from current numbers, we temporarily conclude:

-1. TensorFlow Eager has some strange overheads on GPU execution, which could be even slower than CPU execution.
-By contrast, PyTorch JIT worth considering more.
+~~1.
+TensorFlow Eager has some strange overheads on GPU execution, which could be even slower than CPU execution.
+By contrast, PyTorch JIT worth considering more.~~

-2. If considering the entire training task, TensorFlow Graph execution is the most efficient one.
-The performance gap between PyTorch/PyTorch and TensorFlow eager is more significant on CPU execution, while the difference becomes smaller on GPU execution.
+~~2.
+If considering the entire training task, TensorFlow Graph execution is the most efficient one.
+The performance gap between PyTorch/PyTorch and TensorFlow eager is more significant on CPU execution, while the difference becomes smaller on GPU execution.~~

-3. Surprisingly, PyTorch/PyTorch JIT's forward computation is more efficient than TensorFlow graph mode, but when considering the whole training iteration, it becomes slower than TensorFlow graph mode.
-It seems that the AD implementation plus parameter updating has some more overheads.
+~~3.
+Surprisingly, PyTorch/PyTorch JIT's forward computation is more efficient than TensorFlow graph mode, but when considering the whole training iteration, it becomes slower than TensorFlow graph mode.
+It seems that the AD implementation plus parameter updating has some more overheads.~~

-4. Optimizing control-flow and fine-grained operators will significantly improve the performance on GPU while the performance loss is not that significant on CPU execution.
+~~4.
+Optimizing control-flow and fine-grained operators will significantly improve the performance on GPU while the performance loss is not that significant on CPU execution.~~

+1. Non-comparable performance numbers between TensorFlow and PyTorch.
+2. TensorFlow Eager is unacceptably slow in the last performance test, which is caused by build configs, but it is hard to tell which build config causes this.
+The build follows the official document.
+After using a TensorFlow 2.0 installed from pip.
+The number becomes normal.
+3. After simplifying PyTorch models using the most intuitive and straightforward way instead of considering code-reusing, PyTorch JIT's performance is about 5 \~ 6 times faster ***on GPU***:

+Known issue:

+1. TensorFlow's CudnnLSTM implementation is not aligned with PyTorch's.
+    -   PyTorch's implementation uses CudnnLSTM that implements the entire stacked LSTM network in an operator.
+    -   The old version of TensorFlow has the same API, but since we haven't found a way to call this monolithic CuDNN LSTM implementation, so the current implementation has to invoke the LSTM layer `num_layer` times.

 # Test Environment